+Fifty-four tetracycline-resistant colonies recovered from untreated embryos were streaked on agar plates containing either erythromycin or erythromycin combined with lincomycin and no growth was observed.
+A combination of erythromycin and lincomycin was usually used to select strains carrying an erythromycin-resistance cassette as spontaneous resistance to erythromycin but not lincomycin could arise by mutation.
 The same was done for tetracycline-resistant clones recovered from treated embryos.

 Once again, no bacterial growth was observed on erythromycin plates.
 Also, fifty-four erythromycin-resistant clones recovered from either untreated or treated embryos were streaked onto agar plates containing tetracycline and no growth was observed.
 Thus no spontaneous resistance or transfer of the resistance cassettes occurred during mixed strain infection.
 It confirmed that the skew in strain ratios was not due to the spontaneous acquisition of erythromycin-resistance among the sensitive bacterial population.